Pradeepmanoharan19/Pradeepmanoharan19/README.md

 ✉️ mpradeepengr10@gmail.com<br>
 🖇[LinkedIn](https://www.linkedin.com/in/pradeepmano/)<br>
 📇[Website](https://pradeepmanoharan19.github.io/)<br>
-🎓 Mechatronic Enginner Undergraduate from Kumaraguru College of Technology
+🎓 Mechatronic Enginner Postgraduate from Vellore Institute of Technology

-🔭 Pursuing BE Mechatronics '2023 Constantly tinkering, an ardent lover of technology being used to improve people's lives.
-Being a Team Player comes naturally to me .Actively looking for internship opportunities in the field of Mechatronics and Robotics engineering 🤖
+🔭 Pursuing BE Mechatronics '2026 Constantly tinkering, an ardent lover of technology being used to improve people's lives.
+Being a Team Player comes naturally to me .Actively looking for internship opportunities in the field of Mechatronics ,Robotics engineering 🤖 & ADAS

 ### Get in touch